- 18-20 Player Roster

 - Teams may have no more than 20 active (registered) Players under contract on their Roster at any one time, subject to Injury Replacement exceptions.

-- Once preseason begins, Teams must make a decision on Non-Contracted Players, whose rights they hold, within 10 days once the Player reports.
+- Once preseason begins, Teams must make a decision on Non-Contracted Players, whose rights they hold, within 10 days once the Player reports (Example: college drafted Players)

-Each Team has three (3) international slots which may be traded, with the only condition being time (slots can be traded for one year, two years or forever).
-With trades, there is no limit on the number of international slots a Team may have.
+Each Team has four (4) international Roster spots for the 2015 season, which will revert back to three (3) international Roster spots at the conclusion of the 2015 season.
+These international Roster spots may be traded with the only condition being time (spots can be traded for one year, two years or forever).
+With trades, there is no limit on the number of international Roster spots a Team may have.
 Any Player who does not qualify as a domestic Player in the U.S. shall be considered an international Player.
-Any international Player must occupy an international slot on a Team’s roster (with the exception of Canadian or Mexican Allocated Players).
+Any international Player must occupy an international Roster spot on a Team’s Roster (with the exception of Canadian or Mexican Allocated Players).

-The term “Allocated Player” refers to a Player who is designated by her Federation to play in the League.
+The term “Allocated Player” refers to a Player who is designated by her federation (FMF, CSA and U.S.) to play in the League.

 An amateur Player is any person other than a professional Player.
 An amateur Player may not receive or retain any remuneration for playing except expenses directly related to a game or games which have actually been incurred by the Player.